 David C. Pack

-Headquartered in Wadsworth, Ohio, The Restored Church of God (RCG) announces the unknown, but ultimate message of hope to all nations.
-The Church, which has congregations in over 50 countries spanning six continents, freely distributes millions of books, booklets and articles across the globe in seven languages, and has the world’s most extensive biblically based websites: www.rcg.org, www.realtruth.org and www.worldtocome.org.
+With its Headquarters in Wadsworth, Ohio, The Restored Church of God announces the unknown, but ultimate message of hope to all nations.
+The Church, which has congregations in over 50 countries spanning six continents, freely distributes many millions of books, booklets and articles across the globe annually—many of which are available in nine languages—and has the world’s most extensive biblically based websites: www.rcg.org, www.realtruth.org and www.worldtocome.org.